i-Asset/distribution-network/demo_applications/WeatherService/WeatherAnalytics/README.md

 # DataStore

-#### The DataStore is a provisioned backend with InfluxDB and Grafana that consumes streaming data from the system 'is.iceland.iot4cps-wp5-WeatherService.Stations' of the Distribution-Network.
+#### The DataStore is a provisioned backend with InfluxDB and Grafana that consumes streaming data from the system 'at.srfg.WeatherService.Stations' of the Distribution-Network.

 ## Setup